Skip to main content

 Northern Ireland petroleum licences

-On 29 January 2020, the Administrator and Operator of Petroleum Licence PL1/10, Terrain Energy Limited, notified the Department that it wished to relinquish the licence with immediate effect.
+On 29 January 2020, the Administrator and Operator of Petroleum Licence PL1/10, Terrain Energy Limited, notified the department that it wished to relinquish the licence with immediate effect.
 In accordance with the legislation, the licence determined (terminated) following a three-month notice period, on 28 April 2020.

-At present there are no active Petroleum Licences in Northern Ireland whilst two applications for a Petroleum Licence are still under consideration by the Department.
+At present there are no active Petroleum Licences in Northern Ireland whilst two applications for a Petroleum Licence are still under consideration by the department.

 Current petroleum licensing opportunities